 “Let’s settle for $125,000.”

 A conflict is a struggle over seemingly incompatible interests.
 Its outcomes for the respective parties are “win-win” (for both), “lose-lose” (for both) and “win-lose.”
 In “mixed-motive” conflicts the two parties are simultaneously motivated to compete and cooperate.
 The situation’s mixed motives can be described as incomplete antagonism.
 Rife as it is with the potential for conflict escalation, it also has the potential for creative, “win-win” solutions.
 Chapter 3 offers examples of dysfunctional political systems leading to destructive conflict.
 (Simons and Jones, 2011).
 Systems of this kind are characterized by runaway feedback loops of increasing mistrust and hostility.
-For examples of productive ways out of destructive conflict in the political communication literature, see Goodall, et al. (date) and Ellis (date?)
+For examples of productive ways out of destructive conflict in the political communication literature, see Corman, Trethaway, et al. (2008) and Ellis (2006)

 3. Myth vs. Reality